The Best Security Systems for the Deaf in 2025

 SimpliSafe equipment

-A sampling of SimpliSafe equipment on my dining room table.
+A sampling of SimpliSafe equipment on our dining room table.

 Tip: SimpliSafe is also a good security system for self-monitoring because of its loud siren.
 If you’re self-monitoring SimpliSafe, make sure to put sirens on every floor of your house and on the exterior — not only to alert your family and your neighbors, but also to scare away intruders.